About Watching Nature, Seeing Life

 I’ve been told this blog helps you who visit live wiser, happier lives.
 That you linger here in our rural landscape to consider the natural world, relationships and faith, and that you leave here able to love more expansively.

 Usually you’ll find me gardening or writing or snapping pictures on a bench of land we call Goose Ridge, on a farm a friend dubbed Three Setters.
 It’s rolling land that overlooks Washington’s snow-capped Cascade Range, forests, stream-fed ponds and acres of pasture.

 Here our Gordon setters, scores of wild animals, and the very best of friends keep us company.
 Seasons unfurl in a grand show.
 Creation speaks daily.

-Our son and daughter have left home for opposite coasts.
-Consequently, we’re up in the air a lot.
-Literally.
-Kids and grandkids we adore can get us onto planes we’d never board otherwise.
+A son and daughter return home, when they can, from opposite coasts.
+Or we go to them.
+Those kids, their spouses, and grandkids we adore can get us onto planes we’d never board otherwise.

 I’m glad you’re here.